 Four days international course of lectures, practical work and discussions

-As this is the pilot edition of the Summer Academy Arts Management, our aim is to cover four different thematic fields, in order to present the current issues in these fields, but also to search the interest and the focus of the target audience.
+As this is the pilot edition of the Arts Management at Sibelius Summer Academy, our aim is to cover four different thematic fields, in order to present the current issues in these fields, but also to search the interest and the focus of the target audience.
 The program is planned in order to increase participant's knowledge and skills on how to link art and entrepreneurship and to emphasize the importance of cooperation and networking in the art field.

 Daily operating time during the course

-The students can get three credits from the Sibelius Summer Academy course only if they attend all four days.
+The students can get three credits if they attend all four days of Sibelius Summer Academy.
 There is no other option to get credits.